view_context: Dynamic page

 Unit Summary

 In this unit, students explore themes around coming of age as they read Christopher Paul Curtis's historical fiction novel, The Watsons Go to Birmingham—1963.
-This award-winning text tells the story of Kenny, a young African-American boy growing up in Flint, Michigan in the 1960s, and the events—both small and large—that shape his life.
+This award-winning text tells the story of Kenny, a young Black boy growing up in Flint, Michigan, in the 1960s, and the events—both small and large—that shape his life.
 His story is simultaneously universal and rooted in a specific time and place.
-Like any young person, Kenny makes new friends, bickers with his older brother, and jokes around with his parents; however, his story is also one of trauma and loss as he witnesses the (true-life) bombing of the 16th Street Baptist Church in Birmingham, Alabama in 1963.
+Like any young person, Kenny makes new friends, bickers with his older brother, and jokes around with his parents; however, his story is also one of trauma and loss as he witnesses the (true-life) bombing of the 16th Street Baptist Church in Birmingham, Alabama, in 1963.
 By reading about relatable characters in a historical setting, students are more likely to understand that these historical events actually happened to real people.

 Fishtank Plus for ELA